5 Reasons Not to Mix Personal and Small Business Banking

 Tax Time Nightmare

 When tax time rolls around and you have to declare income and expenses related to your business, all of your personal transactions will have to be separated from your business transactions.
 It will be a time-consuming nightmare if you have to go through every transaction and receipt (down to a $10 cab ride) in order to separate business from personal.

 Limited Audit Trail

 The U.S. government doesn't require you to have a specific recordkeeping method or separate bank account for that matter.
 However, it does require that whatever method you use, all records are accurate, complete, permanent, and show a clear record of income and deductions.
 Providing a separate business statement and record will provide a clear audit trail.

 Co-mingling your small business banking with your personal banking creates a confusing mix of transactions on your account statement.
 The worst part is that it's easy to overlook deductions you may be entitled to.
 Whether you prepare your own tax return or use an accountant, messy record keeping will cost you time, money, and possibly missed deductions.

 If you have clients that you write checks to, writing a check using your name as opposed to your business signals that you're not a serious business venture.
 Even if your business is part-time and you work from your home, take your work seriously and your clients will too.

-Take the time to open a small business banking account to simplify your record keeping and life.
-Small business banking fees and features vary by financial institution, so shop around for the best deal.
+Take the time to open a small business banking account to simplify your record-keeping and life.
+Small business banking fees and features vary by the financial institution, so shop around for the best deal.
 Whatever the cost, the benefits to your business will far outweigh the cost of not opening a business account.
-Plus, business bank account fees are partly tax deductible as an expense.
+Plus, business bank account fees are partly tax-deductible as an expense.
 You also might want to consider that your business will grow in the future, and this way you'll be prepared.